-The Company's 2020 Gibellini objectives are:
+The Company's 2020-2021 Gibellini objectives are:

-- Trigger EIS NOI by end of quarter 2, 2020; - Develop strategy with State of Nevada to potentially fill US Critical Mineral Inventory; - Explore off-take options for vanadium products; and - · Complete all Nevada permits.
+- Develop strategy with State of Nevada to potentially fill US Critical Mineral Inventory; - Explore off-take options for vanadium products; and - · Complete all Nevada permits.

 Pulacayo-Paca Property, Bolivia

 On January 2, 2015, pursuant to the terms of the acquisition agreement entered into between the Company and Apogee Silver Ltd. ("Apogee"), the Company acquired the Pulacayo Project in Bolivia through the acquisition of the issued and outstanding shares of ASC Holdings Limited and ASC Bolivia LDC, which together, hold the issued and outstanding shares of ASC Bolivia LDC Sucursal Bolivia.
 ASC Bolivia LDC Sucursal Bolivia controls the mining rights to the concessions through a separate joint venture agreement with the Pulacayo Ltda.
 Mining Cooperative who hold the mining rights through a lease agreement with state owned Mining Corporation of Bolivia, COMIBOL.